UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_03.md

 <center/>

-Notes: To merge a branch using JupyterLab, you have to click in the tab **branches** the name of the branch you want to merge your current work on it.
+Notes: To merge a branch using JupyterLab, you have to click in the tab **Branches** the name of the branch you want to merge your current work on it.
 For example, if you are working in the branch `report`, you can click next to the `main` branch and select "Merge this branch into the current branch"

 Notice that after doing this, the report branch is not deleted except you do so explicitly.